marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

         '''
 ```

-- In this case, `remove_pg` creates a single file, so we can use the `output` attribute without further specification

 ### Aggregating count statistics
-- Many of the remaining rule definitions follow a similar pattern, so I'll again link to the [full workflow file](https://github.com/marcsingleton/workflow_tutorial/blob/main/workflow.smk) on GitHub instead of covering them in detail here
-- As in Nextflow, though, aggregating the count statistics requires some additional tricks we haven't covered yet since in Snakemake these kinds of "gather" steps are typically where wildcards are replaced with literal names
+Many of the remaining rule definitions follow a similar pattern, so I'll again link to the [full workflow file](https://github.com/marcsingleton/workflow_tutorial/blob/main/workflow.smk) on GitHub instead of covering them in detail here.
+As in Nextflow, though, aggregating the count statistics requires some additional tricks we haven't covered yet since in Snakemake these kinds of "gather" steps are typically where wildcards are replaced with literal names.

-- First, though, we need to tell Snakemake where to find the data and how to extract the metadata from the file paths
-- Fortunately, Snakemake has a built-in function `glob_wildcards` that does exactly this
+First, though, we need to tell Snakemake where to find the data and how to extract the metadata from the file paths.
+Fortunately, Snakemake has a built-in function `glob_wildcards` that does exactly this.

 ```python
 # Collect metadata